 The chikungunya virus is transmitted through a bite by two species of mosquitoes—Aedes albopictus and Aedes aegypti.
 These are normally inhabitants of tropical and subtropical areas, but both have been introduced to the United States.

 At the moment, most North Americans that have chikungunya have just returned from a trip to a tropical country inhabited by the mosquitoes.
 Unfortunately, the insects are spreading to new areas.
 This is especially true for Aedes albopictus, which can survive in temperate climates as well as tropical ones.
-The number of chikungunya cases caused by a mosquito bite in the US as opposed to a bite in another country is increasing.
+A few people have developed chikungunya after a mosquito bite in the US as opposed to a bite in another country.

 When a female mosquito bites someone to suck up blood, she injects an anticoagulant to stop her victim's blood from clotting.
 The virus enters the victim's blood in the mosquito's saliva.
 Later, when an uninfected mosquito bites the victim to withdraw blood, she may also withdraw the virus.
 If the virus survives in the new mosquito, the insect is then capable of infecting someone else.
 Chikungunya symptoms may develop in as little as two to as long as twelve days after a mosquito bite.

 Possible Symptoms and Treatment